 To create a more relaxed social atmosphere, virtual coffee breaks, happy hours, or staff parties allow for employees to interact more casually, for longer.
 Virtual events like this, especially ones where food or games are delivered to everyone at the same time, help reduce feelings of isolation and promote stronger connections between coworkers.

-Transitioning to a more remote workforce is challenging when the majority of an organization is used to relying on a shared office space, but with the right tools and structure, managers can keep tabs on their teams and address challenges proactively, and head-on.
+Transitioning to a more remote workforce is challenging when the majority of an organization is used to relying on shared office space, but with the right tools and structure, managers can keep tabs on their teams and address challenges proactively, and head-on.

 To learn about how ClearCompany can make managing your remote teams more effective, reach out to our experts today to schedule a free demo.